philouc/my-webpage/content/authors/admin/_index.md

 # Link to a PDF of your resume/CV.
 # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
 # and uncomment the lines below.
- - icon: cv
+# - icon: cv
-   icon_pack: ai
+#   icon_pack: ai
-   link: uploads/resume.pdf
+#   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "philippe.ciuciu@cea.fr"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Dr. Ciuciu is a CEA Research Director at NeuroSpin (CEA), the largest ultra-high field MRI center in France dedicated to cognitive and clinical neuroscience research.
+He has a joint appointment with Inria, the French institute of computer Science and automatic control where he has led, since 2018, the Compressed Sensing team in the Inria-CEA Parietal unit located at NeuroSpin.
+In Jan.
+2022, due to his expertise in neuroimaging techniques, brain data analysis, and machine learning, he will co-lead the new joint Inria-CEA unit MIND, (Models and Inference for Neuroimaging Data), a cutting edge research unit comprised of 40 researchers and staff.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+His inter-disciplinary research interests range from methodological developments in accelerated MRI to cutting-edge signal processing tools for the analysis of functional brain data (fMRI, M/EEG) with applications in cognitive and clinical neuroscience (neurodevelopment and neurodegeneration).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.